thwbecker/interact/README.md

 	converts a patch file (with fault segments) into a file that holds the corner coordinates and basis (strike, normal, dip) vectors

-patch2poly3d:
-	converts a patch and a boundary condition file to Poly3D format

 read_bin_events:
 	reads in binary events from an interact loading simulation and